UCLeuvenLimburg/advanced-programming-topics/fp/stateless-vs-stateful.md

 ```

 Due to the fact that `getName()` gives the caller direct access to the `Person`'s `name`,
-he would be able to change it, while `Person` being none the wiser.
+he would be able to change it, `Person` being none the wiser.
 The only
 safeguard against this would be to copy the string.
 Let's pretend `String` offers
 a `copy()` method, so that we can correct our code: